kierenholt/curfew/README.md

 # TODO
-check unescape single quotes for any user input strings when add user to reason for ban (if user is banned) add detail to group list, user list etc. booking list shows detail i.e. start to end time group requests that were close together add setup alerts match more than one domain component using dot
+add detail to group list, user list etc. booking list shows detail i.e. start to end time group requests that were close together add setup alerts match more than one domain component using dot

 # TODO MUCH LATER
-allow manual dhcp entries
-instant update the request list
+when add user to reason for ban (if user is banned) allow manual dhcp entries instant update the request list